 California Patent Attorney

-Our extensive and advanced technical background enables us to work with world-class engineers, scientists, doctors, and other technical professionals on even the most complex technologies.
-We speak with inventors in their own language, putting them at ease and saving time, while working to prepare new patent applications.
+Our California Patent Attorneys have extensive and advanced technical backgrounds which enable us to work with world-class engineers, scientists, doctors, and other technical professionals on even the most complex technologies.
+We speak with inventors in their own language, putting them at ease and saving time, while working to prepare effective Patent Applications.

-We serve the entire State of California, and our clients receive highly-quality patent services and representation at a reasonable cost.
-In addition, we provide senior-level, personal service not found at large California patent law firms.
+We serve the entire State of California, and our clients receive high-quality patent services and representation at a reasonable cost.
+Without the overhead of expensive downtown office space, our Patent Attorneys in California can provide senior-level, personal service for those smaller clients that larger California Patent Law Firms neglect.